storageos/api-manager/controllers/fencer/README.md

 ## Trigger

 The controller reconcile will trigger on any StorageOS node in unhealthy state.
-StorageOS nodes are polled every 5s, configurable with the `-node-poll-interval` flag.
+StorageOS nodes are polled every `5s`, configurable with the `-node-poll-interval` flag.
 This determines how quickly the fencing controller can react to node failures.

-Pods assigned to unhealthy nodes will be evaluated immediately on state change, and then every 1m, configurable with the `-node-expiry-interval` flag.
-This retry allows Pods that had unhealthy volumes which have now recovered to eventually failover, or Pods that were rescheduled on an unhealthy node to be re-evaluated for fencing.
+All nodes are also re-evaluated for fencing every `1h`, configurable with the `-node-expiry-interval` flag.
+When nodes expire from the cache their status is re-evaluated.
+If the node is unhealthy, the controller reconcile will be triggered.

+A side-effect of the cache expiry is that if there were Pods on the failed node that had unhealthy volumes and thus ignored during the initial fencing operation, they may now be processed.
+If the volumes have recovered since the initial fencing attempt, then fencing will proceed when the node is processed again due to the cache expiry.
+This behaviour may change or be removed in the future, depending on feedback.

 ## Reconcile